yourskif/EPAM/README.md

 # Dependency Injection.
-Uri's serialization.
+Uri serialization.

-An advanced level task for practicing the dependency injection (DI) software design pattern in .NET.
+A advanced level task for practicing the dependency injection (DI) software design pattern in .NET.

 In this task you learn how to
 - use the "Stairway Pattern" when developing applications
 - create a .NET console app that uses dependency injection
 - write several interfaces and corresponding implementations
 - use service lifetime and scoping for DI
 - use the dependency injection along with configuration, logging.

 Additionally, you will be able to repeat various .NET technologies for working with xml and json.